daronphang/coding_resources/computer-science/data-structures/trees/binary.md

 #### Perfect

-All levels including the last level are full of nodes i.e. all nodes at last level do not have leaves.
+All levels including the last level are full of nodes i.e. all levels on tree have maximum number of nodes.
 A perfect tree is always complete and full.
 Have precisely 2^k - 1 nodes, where k is last level of tree.

+#### Balanced

+A tree is balanced if the left subtree and right subtree heights differ by at most 1 for every node.

 ### Binary Search Trees